stacks-network/stacks-core/sip/sip-001-burn-election.md

 and leaders that do so must be penalized.
-This property is enforced by making a leader announce their chain tip commitment _before they know if their blocks are included_ -- they can only receive Stacks tokens if the block for which they submitted a tunable proof is accepted into the "best" fork.
+This property is enforced by making a leader announce their chain tip commitment _before they know if their blocks are included_ -- they can only receive Stacks tokens if the block for which they submitted a proof of burn is accepted into the "best" fork.

 ### Election Protocol